thesavant42/gitsome-ng/README.md

 ```

 **Output:**
-- Lists all repositories with ID, name, stars, forks, creation date, and URL
+- Lists all repositories with ID, name, stars, forks, commits, branches, creation date, and URL
 - Saves JSON to `output/{org_name}-org.json`
 - Saves Markdown report to `output/{org_name}-org.md`

+**Options:**
+- `--print-repos`: Print detailed information for each repository (equivalent to running `repo` command for each repository)
+- `--print-committers`: Print detailed information for each committer (equivalent to running `user` command for each).
+Works with `--print-repos` to show committers for each repository.
+- `--stargazers`: Include stargazer information in output (only shown when this flag is used)

 ### Query Repository Details